ayeuhugyu/minepack/README.md

 ### Import/Export
 - **Import:** Converts Packwiz projects (including all supported content types and overrides) to minepack format
 - **Export:** Creates a Modrinth `.mrpack` with correct metadata, file sizes, and loader mapping

+## Adding Configs or Other Local Files

+The .mrpack format has a system for adding local files, Minepack will take any files you put anywhere inside of it that it doesn't recognize and replicate them to the overrides folder.

 ## Contributing
 PRs and issues welcome!
 See the code for details.